 From Snookes Hatch and the road to Dorking, the lefthand track (now part of Ranmore Common Road) passes St Barnabas Church, the School and the Rectory, the gates of Denbies House, and North Lodge (home in 1911 of John Ansell, gardener and brother of WW1 casualty Albert Ansell).
 Then the road turns sharp left to descend the steep hill on its way to Bookham and Westhumble.
 After another sharp (right-hand) bend, it passes Keeper’s Cottage, in 1911 the home of James Smallpiece, the senior gamekeeper, and by the 1930s of his successor Arthur Walder.
 In the 1970s Walter Hitchcook, Estate Bailiff and former gamekeeper, was living there in retirement with his wife.

 Further along this road was the Fort (one of a chain of lightly fortified forts along the ridge of the chalk downs).
 Abandoned in 1905, it was used as two dwellings and a grain store before being demolished in the 1970s.
 George Bradley (brother of Ernest of the War Memorial) lived in part of Fort Cottages in 1911 with his wife and a lodger, Walter Hitchcock, then under gamekeeper).
 At the end of the road was Ashcombe Cottage where the track descends the steep, wooded hill as a narrow, flinty footpath.
 One might wonder why a simple Estate cottage (where Richard Ansell, the Estate foreman, lived in 1891, and Arthur Walder, gamekeeper, in 1911) was built of impressive Bath stone like the nearby church.

-The Estate had three lodges.
+The Estate had several lodges.
 As well as North Lodge (see above), there was the main London Road Lodge north of Bradley Farm serving the principal access road to the Mansion (the Mickleham Drive, now called “Denbies Drive” and part of the North Downs Way).
 In 1911 the “Carriage Drive Manager”, John Edmund Monk, lived in this lodge with his family (in WW1 one son was a prisoner of war).
 In the 1930s the lodge was demolished for the widening of the A24; a replacement was built, near the bridge carrying the London South Coast railway over the drive (photo right).